oracle/opengrok/docker/README.md

 http://localhost:8080/

 The first reindex will take some time to finish.
 Subsequent reindex will be incremental so will take signigicantly less time.

+### Build image locally

+If you want to do your own development, you can build the image yourself:

+    docker build -t opengrok-dev .

+Then run the container:

+    docker run -d -v <path/to/your/src>:/opengrok/src -p 8080:8080 opengrok-dev

 ## Inspecting the container